ggfevans/daggerheart-campaign-vault/01-CHARACTERS/gareth-character/captain-howling-banjo-sheet.md

 **Body Markings**: Obsidian-dark fur that blends naturally with shadows, marked by darker shadow patches that seem to shift slightly in dim light, emphasizing the dramatic length of his arms.
 Healed battle scars streak across his fur like silver lightning - remnants of desperate fights that left him stronger but forever marked by survival.

-**Clothing**: Dark monastic-style robes in deep charcoal and shadow-black with teal/seafoam colored inner layers and sash.
+**Clothing**: Dark monastic-style robes in deep charcoal and shadow-black.
 Tattered and weathered from the harsh Age of Umbra - frayed edges, worn patches, and damage from practical use rather than decoration.
 The flowing fabric moves silently despite its wear, perfectly accommodating his dramatically long arms.
-Hidden pockets and climbing tools sewn discretely throughout, with old river-barge work clothes worn beneath as a cherished memento from before the darkness fell.
+Hidden pockets and climbing tools sewn discretely throughout, with salvaged scraps of gambeson armour worn underneath.

 **Accessories**: Collection of small moon-phase charms and reflective objects that catch what little light exists, often dangling from his extraordinary extended reach - the only bright spots in his otherwise shadow-focused appearance.